 The Wine Roads Of Ozalj-Vivodina Vrhovac

 The small wine region of Vivodina-Vrhovac is made up of 26 villages, which are nestled on the sun-drenched slopes of the Zumberak Mountain and Kupa Valley.
 A drive through this picturesque area, with a few pit stops for wine tasting, is an absolute must.
-The wine road is about 30 kilometers long, and in this region, you’ll find Graševina, Pinot Sivi, Sauvignon, Chardonnay, Pinot Noir, Portugeiser Frankovka and Cabernet along with some other usual continental Croatia grape varieties.
+The wine road is about 30 kilometers long.
+In this region, you’ll find Graševina, Pinot Sivi, Sauvignon, Chardonnay, Pinot Noir, Portugeiser Frankovka, and Cabernet with some other usual continental Croatia grape varieties.

 A great place to stop for lunch is the little Čulig Rural House & Winery, perched on a hill in Vrhovac overlooking their lovely vineyard below.
 The restaurant is beautifully decorated in a traditional style with all the furniture and fittings created by a local craftsman.
 Take a close look at the doors made from barrels and the light fittings!

 The food is traditional, hearty, and delicious.
 Some of our favorites were the nettle gnocchi with ragu and tasty wood fire-roasted duck.
 While there, you must absolutely head down to their tasting room and sample their excellent wines.

 Another great winery to visit in the region is Šoštar.
 Make sure to try their delightful Frankovka and Lešćanec wines while enjoying arguably the region’s best vistas.

 Čulig Rural House& Winery – Vrhovac 68 L, 47280 Ozalj, Croatia